Difference Between Hedgehog And Porcupine

 Hedgehog Diet:

 Hedgehogs are omnivores, with a diet consisting of insects, worms, snails, slugs, and other invertebrates.
-They also consume fruits, berries, roots, and occasionally small vertebrates.
+On top of that, they also consume fruits, berries, roots, and occasionally small vertebrates.
 Their sharp teeth and keen sense of smell are crucial for locating their prey.

 Porcupine Diet: